-North Korea’s Latest Bomb Test Is A Step In A Terrifying Direction

-North Korea's Latest Bomb Test Is A Step In A Terrifying Direction
+Does North Korea Have A Hydrogen Bomb?
+Nuclear Test Is The Latest Step In A Terrifying Direction

 The ongoing tension between North Korea and the United States is amping up even more as of Sept.
 3. On Saturday evening, The New York Times reported that North Korea said it had tested a hydrogen bomb meant to be launched by missile, another step towards nuclear armament.
 The bomb is reportedly the first by the reclusive nation to surpass the destructive capabilities of the 1945 bombs dropped on Hiroshima and Nagasaki during WWII.